This mouthwatering Kale and Brussels Sprout Salad with Maple Vinaigrette is the perfect combination of sweet and savory flavors!

 - Pecan Halves

 I didn't realize it when I created this recipe, but it's pretty similar to Cracker Barrel's Kale Salad.
-If you want to replicate that recipe, simply replace the apples and grapes with ½ cup dried cranberries.
+If you want to copycat that recipe, simply replace the apples and grapes with ½ cup dried cranberries.

 You could also replace the fresh fruit with dried fruit and swap other nuts for the pecans.
 Or take the flavors in a more savory direction by replacing the fruit with roasted sweet potatoes or pumpkin.